SaadAbdullahAnsari/bci-motor-imagery/README.md

 4. **EEGNetSmall is more seed-sensitive and less stable than CSP + LDA.**
 5. **For this small subject-specific dataset setup, classical decoding remains more dependable than the current neural model.**

-This is a useful baseline result, not a final BCI system.

 ---